 Dust is another bothersome problem that I have personally dealt with.
-In image above, my GermGuardian AC4825 purifier captured a lot of dust in the pre-filter.
+In the image above, my purifier captured a lot of dust in the pre-filter.
 I had no idea how bad my dust problem was!
 It’s great to have an easy solution that keeps it under control.

 Dust comes from a variety and sources – fabrics, home materials, the ventilation system, and many more.
-Tiny particles enter your home or break from many surfaces, materials, or get carried in when your central heating or cooling system operates.
+Tiny particles enter your home or break from many surfaces and materials, or get carried in when your central heating or cooling system operates.

-For me personally it has always been a bother.
+For me personally it has always been a problem.